mkbabb/parse-that/docs/tranches/B/FINAL.md

 `c9d8be1` confirms 21/21 typed-fault positions and the real native oracle, then proves that root `trim` and `trim.or(failing-right)` have identical signed return/existing run state while M2 requires different public offsets.
 A2's 0.8991–1.1562× rows are therefore inadmissible.
-P6-A3 is the active same-seat one-`failureOffset` correction.
+A3 owner evidence
+`3ed4c43` binds exactly one non-control `failureOffset` key, 21/21 typed rows, 23/23 ordinary rows, 4/4 native products, and seven admissible ratios at 0.9208–1.0390×.
+P6 is terminal `KILL/PRUNE`.
 No P4/P5/P6 evidence grants formation credit, and no renamed P7 may run without a new reached cost-removal edge.
 Root denominator `2bc4abb2…` makes 1,439 the active